SEEKINGBand to Join, Keyboard, Piano, DJ.

-Tenor sax player looking for band.
+Tenor/Alto sax player.
 Experienced musician and reader.
 Interested in funk, groove, jazz, latin, swing band, big band etc. Also, dance ibiza D.J work.

 Also interested in teaming up with any other brass players who just want to get together for a jam and improve (trombone, trumpet, other saxs).

 Played in various ska, soul bands and brass sections for years gigging.

 - Active within 1 week

 - Level of commitment:

 - Tend to practice:

 - 2-3 nights a week